 We are in the business of building bridges, not burning them.
 We help families build bridges to their new normal.
 This is especially important if you have children.
 Although you will be divorced, your relationship with your ex is far from over.
 You will need to co-parent with your ex for a long, long time.

 When you leave a job or most relationships, you can burn that bridge if you choose.
-Regardless of the reason for the demise of that relationship, this is rarely wise.
-Burning bridges, however, is definitely not wise when you’ll be co-parenting for a number of years.
+I would argue that this is rarely wise.
+This strategy, however, is definitely not wise when you’ll be co-parenting for a number of years.
 We help clients remember that their ultimate goal is the best interests of their child, not just exacting revenge.
-We help clients remember that they have many, many days ahead of them and those that are burdened by anger are fairly quick to pass.

 A toxic, nasty divorce doesn’t benefit anyone.
-It will drive up attorney’s fees as the dueling attorneys send nasty letters, file extra motions and run off to court every opportunity they can create.
+It will drive up attorney’s fees as the dueling attorneys send nasty letters and file extra motions.
 It will hurt any chance you have at ever getting along.
 Adding the hurt of a nasty divorce will only harm your relationship further and unnecessarily.
 A nasty, drawn out divorce will also hurt your peace.
-Remember, even though that relationship may be ending, you’ll still have to live with yourself.
+Remember, although that relationship may be ending, you’ll still have to live with yourself.

-I often tell clients that a nasty, drawn-out divorce doesn’t benefit anyone.
+I often tell clients in consultations that a nasty, drawn-out divorce doesn’t benefit anyone.
 Sometimes, they reply, “Except the attorneys.”
-Actually, it doesn’t really benefit the attorney either.
+I would argue that it doesn’t really benefit the attorney either.
 I certainly don’t want to be an attorney who added pain to an already painful situation.
-I also hope that my clients will all remember me fondly, as someone who was truly looking out for them, as someone who steered them toward a productive peace rather than a destructive war.
+I also hope that my clients will all remember me fondly, as someone who was truly looking out for them.

 While we will always be zealous advocates for you, we will always keep in mind your long term best interests.
 You need to win the war, not just the immediate battle.
-You need to cross the bridge, not torch it.
 One day when your attorneys are gone, you will have to go on with your life.
 You will have to co-parent with that spouse you divorced.
-We want to help you create your best life and help you build a bridge to your new normal.
+We want to help you with establishing your best life and helping you build a bridge to your new normal.

 Here’s to that bridge!
 Is it time to cross?